Braslava/weather-journal-app/README.md

 ## Overview

 This project is an asynchronous web app that uses Web API and user data to dynamically update the UI.
 It fetches informtion from https://openweathermap.org/, sends it to the server and then requests it again to update the UI.
+The application works only for zip codes from the USA.

 ## Instructions